bitsgalore/bitsgalore.github.io/_posts/2023/2023-05-25-identification-of-pdf-preservation-risks-with-verapdf-and-jhove.md

 ## Analysis Adobe Acrobat Engineering dataset

 The results of the Horror Corpus analysis highlight the significance of actions and annotations, which are often indicative of features that are associated with preservation risks.
-The Horror Corpus analysis already showed that for one test file, annotations that are reported by VeraPDF were subsequently not picked up by JHOVE.
+The Horror Corpus analysis already showed that for one test file, annotations that were correctly reported by VeraPDF, were subsequently not picked up by JHOVE.
 I did some further tests to determine whether this was an isolated case, or perhaps an indication of a more structural problem.
 For these tests I used the files in the ["Classic Multimedia"](https://web.archive.org/web/20130726144923/http://acroeng.adobe.com/wp/?page_id=61) category of the Adobe Acrobat Engineering dataset.
-These files make heavy use of actions and annotations, which makes them optimally suited for this purpose.
+These files make heavy use of actions and annotations, which makes them well suited for this purpose.

 ### Results

 The full VeraPDF and JHOVE output for these files can be found [here](https://github.com/KBNLresearch/pdf-characterisation/tree/main/output/ae-multimedia).
 The following table summarizes the actions and annotations that are reported by VeraPDF and JHOVE:

 |File|Actions (VeraPDF)|Annotations (VeraPDF)|Annotations (JHOVE)|
 |:--|:--|:--|:--|